anilkumbalam/tenet-content/articles/wp3-gnss-positioning.md

 The most important lesson is this:

-**GNSS positioning is not about computing where you are.
-It is about knowing when you can trust the answer.**
+**A GNSS receiver does not measure where you are.
+It estimates the position that best explains the available measurements.
+The real engineering challenge is not computing that estimate, it is knowing when it can no longer be trusted**

 ## Conclusion